Add Hardware-Backed Sign-In to Your Application

 Access Token Claims

 Vouch issues access tokens as JWTs (RFC 9068).
-These include hardware attestation claims that your application can use to enforce security policies.
-These claims are not in the ID token or the UserInfo response.
+These include a hardware attestation claim that your application can use to enforce security policies.
+This claim is not in the ID token or the UserInfo response.

 ClaimTypeDescription